 McMaster University is dedicated to selecting the best and brightest medical school graduates.
 As such, we will only be inviting those applicants who have a high score in the file review, personal letter and reference letter scoring process.

-Reference letters Three (only) reference letters are required from health care professionals who can speak to your clinical and professional capabilities.
+Reference letters Three Family Medicine Structured Reference Letters (SRL) are required from health care professionals who can speak to your clinical and professional capabilities.
 If applying to more than one site, the same letters should be uploaded to each site.
 Citizenship

 - Canadian birth certificate or act of birth

 - Record of Landing, clearly showing the date of landing in Canada